Cuder/elevator-guide/emergency.rst

-Dealing with Emergency Situations
+Dealing with emergency situations
 ---------------------------------

-If the car is stuck between floors, if the door does not open, or in case of any other emergency situation, do the following:
+If the car is stuck between floors, if the door does not open, or in case of any other emergency situation:

 #.
 Relax and do not panic.
 There is plenty of air in the car.

    .. warning:: Do not try to get out by yourself.
-IT IS DANGEROUS.

 #.
-On the control panel (see :doc:`control-panel`), press the emergency call button.
+On the :doc:`control panel <control-panel>`, press the emergency call button.

    The |alarm| indicator will light up.